Glossary

 Coaching the Coach Cycles

-Coaching the Coach Cycles are similar to the above coaching cycles except the participants are a coach seeking to develop their coaching practice and a master coach.
-The first part consists of the coach and master coach meeting to plan the Planning and/or Debrief meetings between teacher and coach.
-The teacher/coach meetings are usually recorded and reviewed separately by the coach and master coach.
-Then the two meet to discuss the coaching cycle as a whole.
+Coaching the Coach Cycles are similar to the above coaching cycles except the participants are coaches seeking to develop their coaching practice.
+The first stage consists of the coach and a mentor coach planning for the entire coaching cycle with the teacher, including the planning and/or debrief meetings between teacher and coach.
+The mentor coach can participate in the coaching cycle alongside the coach.
+Whether the mentor coach participates or not, the teacher/coach meetings can be recorded for later reflection.
+The cycle concludes with the coach and mentor coach meeting to discuss the coaching cycle as a whole.

 Collaborative Planning Time (CPT)